It’s a community of investors focused on earning dividends in retirement!

 Along with starting early with Computershare, you can start small.
 My children are investing $30 at a time by using the rules learned in the Wealthy Barber.

 As much as you want to use the money for something, always remind yourself of the cost of time to take the money out.
 Is your investment performance beating the interest rate on a loan?
 My return is over 10% annually, and I avoid pulling money away from my portfolio as it’s time I cannot ever use to work on my portfolio.

 Time is the biggest factor in your investment returns.
 I want my money to work for me and generate value.
 If I keep it on the sideline, it won’t do anything.
-To that end, I invest with as little as $1,000 with a discount broker and the goal is to put my money at work in the best opportunity at the time.
+To that end, I invest as little as $1,000 with a discount broker and the goal is to put my money to work in the best opportunity at the time.
 With Computershare, I invested monthly and quarterly at times.

 No Price Hunting

 Rather than focusing on the price of your favourite stock to drop, focus on the opportunities when you have money to invest.
 Your portfolio is not about loving the stocks you own but seeing the value in the purchases you make.
 Being confident that the company will perform to your expectations.